IPhone (1st generation): Software history

 The original operating system for the original iPhone, iPhone OS 1, featured Visual Voicemail, multi-touch gestures, HTML email, Apple's Safari web browser, threaded text messaging, an "iPod" music and video player app, a dedicated YouTube app and a Maps app powered by Google Maps, however without proper GPS support.
 It also included basic Phone/contacts, Calendar, Photos, Stocks, Weather, Clock, Calculator, Notes, and Settings apps.
 However, many features like MMS, apps, and copy and paste were not supported at release, leading hackers to jailbreak their phones to add these features.
-Through jailbreak it was also possible to overcome the lack of a native GPS module with the Navizon app, which used WiFi and cell-tower positioning, to give users access to real time location, otherwise impossible.
+By jailbreaking, it was also possible to overcome the lack of a native GPS module with the Navizon app, which used WiFi and cell-tower positioning, to give users access to real time location, otherwise impossible.
 Software updates from Apple gradually added these functions.

 A v1.1 update alongside the introduction of the iPod Touch in September 2007 included an iTunes Store app that was the first new app to be added to the system.

 iPhone OS 2 was released on July 11, 2008, at the same time as the release of the iPhone 3G, and introduced Apple's App Store supporting native third-party applications (that were developed with the iPhone SDK), Microsoft Exchange support, push e-mail, and other enhancements.

-iPhone OS 3 was released on June 17, 2009, alongside the iPhone 3GS, and introduced a copy and paste functionality, Spotlight search for the home screen, and new features for the YouTube app. iPhone OS 3 was available for the original iPhone as well as the iPhone 3G and 3GS.
+iPhone OS 3 was released on June 17, 2009, alongside the iPhone 3GS, and introduced copy and paste support, Spotlight search for the home screen, and new features for the YouTube app. iPhone OS 3 was available for the original iPhone as well as the iPhone 3G and 3GS.
 However, not all features of iPhone OS 3 (such as MMS in the Messages app) were supported on the original iPhone.

 iPhone OS 3.1.3 was the last version of iPhone OS (now iOS) to be released for the phone in February 2010, which never got the full iPhone OS 3 feature set because iPhone OS 3.2 was intended for the iPad.

 Almost all apps released after the release of iOS 6 in late September 2012 do not run on the original iPhone, as the software development kit (SDK) was changed to no longer allow the "targeting" (minimum) of iOS versions older than 4.3 (including 3.x), or ARMv6 devices (first two generations).